MCarlomagno/keystore/README.md

 Check the `examples/` directory for complete usage examples:
 - `local-keystore-to-alloy-wallet`: Convert keystore to EVM wallet
 - `local-keystore-to-stellar-wallet`: Convert keystore to Stellar wallet
+- `hashicorp-vault-to-alloy-wallet`: Convert pk stored in vault to EVM wallet
+- `hashicorp-vault-to-stellar-wallet`: Convert pk stored in vault to Stellar wallet
+- `hashicorp-vault-to-solana-wallet`: Convert pk stored in vault to Solana wallet

 ## Hashicorp Vault